 And while today she is only so young (but acts like a teenager), the one thing she’s most excited about is shopping for school clothes.

-Depending on where you live in the United States I’m sure you’re noticing backpacks, pencils, lunchboxes, and other school supplies dotting the aisles of your local store.
-The time for children to end their summer adventures and return to school is here.
-Whether parents are ready or not.
+Depending on where you live, I’m sure you’re noticing backpacks, pencils, lunch boxes, and other school supplies dotting the aisles of your local store before the previous school year ended.

 Time.com published an article stating in 2015, “American parents (collectively) with kids in kindergarten through 12th grade will shell out $24.9 billion dollars…On average, a family with school-aged kids expects it will spend $630.36 per child.
 The biggest chunk of parents’ overall back-to-school budget goes to clothes, which around 93% of families buy.”

 I’m not sure about you, but our family WILL NOT be spending over $630 per child per year on clothes.